ciaranoceallaigh96/gwas_tutorial/student_instructions_lab_1.md

 `plot(pca_scores$PC1, pca_scores$PC2, xlab="PC1", ylab="PC2", main="PCA of Genetic Data")`

-It looks like we have two outliers on the PC1 axis.
-We possibly have three more outliers on the PC2 axis.
+It looks like we have three outliers on the PC1 axis.
+There are no apparent outliers on the PC2 axis.
 There are multiple ways to define an outlier - one of which is any point that falls more than six standard deviations from the mean PC value.
 We will use this to define and remove our outliers here.

 ```
 pc1_upper_threshold <- mean(pca_scores$PC1) + 6 * sd(pca_scores$PC1)